 In order to recognize the dream career, you want to examine the answers to:

 Once you’ve answered the above questions, you need to start looking for jobs that align your personality and skills with your dream jobs.
-A good idea for solving this is by taking online tests.
+A good idea for solving this is taking online tests.

 On the other hand, you should also study the skillset you have and compare it with different jobs.
 You can find job descriptions on various websites, which allows you to read more about what the specific roles would entail.
 This can help you define the roles suitable for you and the ones you don’t like the sound of.